AY2122S1-CS2103T-W08-2/tp/docs/UserGuide.md

 ### Adding a score : `addscore`

-Adds students' score for an existing assessment into the database.
+Adds a student's score for an existing assessment into the database.

 Format: `addscore -a <assessment_name> (-n <student_name> | -i <student_id>) -s <score>`
 * The assessment must already exist in database.